RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/data-table/data-table.md

 ## How to set up a Data Table component in Designer

-- You can [add the Data Table component on to the Layout / Page](/docs/Rapid/4-Keyper%20Manual/2-Designer/2-Pages/3-Components/data-table/data-table.md "How to add a component to a Layout / Page?").
+- You can [add the Data Table component onto the Layout / Page](/docs/Rapid/4-Keyper%20Manual/2-Designer/2-Pages/5-how-to-guides/how-to-add-a-layout-to-a-page/how-to-add-a-layout-to-a-page.md "How to add a component to a Layout / Page?").
 The Data Table component is present on the Item Group (Plural) Details breakpoint [by default](/docs/Rapid/4-Keyper%20Manual/2-Designer/2-Pages/5-how-to-guides/how-to-configure-item-details-and-item-creation/how-to-configure-item-details-and-item-creation.md "How to configure Item Details and Item Creation?").
 It is set to the subject Table and All View.

     ![Data table in component list](<Data table in component list.png>)
 - You can Add the Data Table component on both ***Singular Item Details breakpoint Pages*** as well as ***Plural Item Group Details Breakpoint***.